 As a consequence of Blu’s infringement, Blackberry said the manufacturer “earned substantial revenue selling 2G, 3G, and LTE-compliant products that use Blackberry’s technology.”
 Furthermore, it claims that it offered Blu fair, reasonable, and non-discriminatory (FRAND) terms licensing terms, but that Blu ignored the offer.

-“Despite efforts by BlackBerry to negotiate, Blu has persisted in importing, selling, and offering for sale a substantial volume of standard-compliant products that use BlackBerry’s SEP technology without a license,” reads one of the complaints.
+“Despite efforts by Blackberry to negotiate, Blu [persisted] in importing, selling, and offering for sale a substantial volume of standard-compliant products that use Blackberry’s SEP technology without a license,” read one of the complaints.

 The lawsuits followed on the heels of Blackberry’s first patent infringement litigation in August 2016, when it took Californian tech company Avaya to court.
 And they didn’t come as much of a surprise — during an earnings call last year, Blackberry CEO John Chen told investors that the company was entering “patent licensing mode.”

 As of September 2016, Blackberry owned around 44,000 patents that are believed to be worth $2 billion to $3 billion.

 Update: Added news that Blu has agreed to enter a patent licensing agreement with Blackberry.

 - BlackBerry trailer depicts the rise and fall of the iconic phone